Our Children Law Accreditation is a recognised quality standard for practitioners representing children in children law proceedings.

 - copy of EDBS check

-- two anonymised case reports of cases completed in past 12 months
+- two anonymised case reports of cases concluded in past 12 months

 - a copy of your anonymised skeleton argument, written submissions or detailed position statement

-- records of continuing professional development for past three years
+- your professional development record for last three practising-certificate years

 Do not send files larger than 18 MB.
 If necessary, send your supporting documents in separate emails.